 The PLEASE Skill from DBT

 In dialectical behavior therapy (DBT), we teach clients to practice the PLEASE skill:

 - get Exercise

-If you’re feeling sick, hungry, tired, under the influence of drugs or alcohol (too much caffeine even), don’t get much exercise or aren’t doing something in your day that gives you a sense of mastery or accomplishment, you are likely to be vulnerable emotionally.
+You are likely to be vulnerable emotionally if you're feeling sick, hungry, tired, under the influence of drugs or alcohol (too much caffeine even), don't get much exercise or aren't doing something in your day that gives you a sense of accomplishment.
 This means being more sensitive and less confident.
 Checking off these simple things can make you much more stable and in control of your life.
-Even if you hate your job or don’t know where you are going in life, you can still eat right and go for a walk.
+Even if you hate your job or don't know where you are going in life, you can still eat right and go for a walk.
 You can also research jobs or read an article that gets you one step closer to a goal you want.